StackableRegiments/analyticalmetlx/docs/guide-learning.md

 The content filter allows the conversation owner to hide their own private or public content or that of other users.
 This action only hides content on the user screen, it does not delete it.

-> Tip
+> **Tip**
 >
 > Using the content filter while projecting MeTL to the class can temporarily hide student content to focus on instructor content (or vice versa).

 ## Banned Content

-This is a record of any inappropriate content created by users.
+Banned users can no longer create public content (or publish existing private content).
-The conversation owner can select individuals to `Unban` or `Unban All` banned students.
+The conversation owner can select users to `Unban`, or `Unban All` banned users.

+The banned content is also visible on this page.